observablehq/plot/README.md

 The default margins depend on the plot’s axes: for example, the top and bottom margins are at least 30 if there is a corresponding top or bottom *x* axis, and the left and right margins are at least 40 if there is a corresponding left or right *y* axis.
 For simplicity’s sake and for consistent layout across plots, margins are not automatically sized to make room for tick labels; instead, shorten your tick labels or increase the margins as needed.
 (In the future, margins may be specified indirectly via a scale property to make it easier to reorient axes without adjusting margins; see [#210](https://github.com/observablehq/plot/issues/210).)

 The **style** option allows custom styles to override Plot’s defaults.
 It may be specified either as a string or an object of properties (*e.g.*, `"color: red"` or `{color: "red"}`).
 By default, the returned plot has a white background, a max-width of 100%, and the system-ui font.
 Plot’s marks and axes default to [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword), meaning that they will inherit the surrounding content’s color.
-For example, for a dark theme:
+For example, a dark theme:

 ```js
 Plot.plot({